Yero1990/CaFe-Online/nswan_work/README.md

 * discuss/clarify any questions from work done on previous week.
 * Start to get familiarized with `hallc_replay` infrastructure (there are many technical details and this task is expected to extend beyond the study plan)
-* Try to do a sucessful replay of existing data (you will need `hcana` to also be compiled)
+* Try to do a successful replay of existing data (you will need `hcana` to also be compiled)

 `Sixth Week:  Mar 21 - Mar 25, 2022` <br>